gauravtej/Datasets/README.md

 # Datasets
-This folder contains the various Datasets on which I have worked.
+This folder contains the various Datasets on which analysis and modeling is done.
 Navigate through the sub-folders to find what you require :-)